nprapps/nprapps.github.com/_posts/2015-10-14-how-to-apply.markdown

 ---
 layout: post
-title: "How to be an intern at NPR Visuals (Apply now for Winter/Spring 2016!)"
-description: "How to write a cover letter and give a great interview."
+title: "How to write a great cover letter for your internship at NPR Visuals"
+description: "We're working to make our job application process more accessible."

 author: David Eads
 email: deads@npr.org
 twitter: eads
 ---

-We're currently looking for interns for spring 2016!

 We want to see your best work.

 Here’s how.